 In part one of this two-part blog, we went over some of the primary culprits that might be behind pain taking place in the mouth.
 Not only does understanding the source of mouth pain help you limit the symptoms, it helps you understand the potential issues that are taking place to lead to the pain in the first place, allowing for better proactive care.

-At the offices of Scott W. Grant, DMD Family and Cosmetic Dentistry, we’re here to help with any oral pain issues as part of our general dentist services, whether you require sedation dentistry to correct an issue, preventive care to limit future concerns, or anything in between.
+At the offices of Grant Dental, we’re here to help with any oral pain issues as part of our general dentist services, whether you require sedation dentistry to correct an issue, preventive care to limit future concerns, or anything in between.
 In today’s part two, we’ll go over several of the other common forms of mouth pain that you or your children may experience at some point, plus what this pain is trying to tell you and what you can do about it.

 In some cases, you may notice pain that’s only triggered when you’re eating or drinking extremely hot or cold items.
 For some people, only one end of this spectrum leads to pain, while the other can be consumed normally with no issues.